-Strangely, I managed to make it through the majority of my childhood with pretty healthy self-esteem.
-Once in a while my grade-school classmates made mean comments about my chubby body—I was called Miss Piggy by a boy who much later admitted he was in love with me—and it hurt my feelings, but overall I thought I was pretty rad.
+I somehow managed to make it through the majority of my childhood with pretty healthy self-esteem.
+Once in a while my grade-school classmates made mean comments about my chubby body, and it hurt my feelings, but overall I thought I was pretty rad.

-As I remember it, this was my first real encounter with the Fantasy of Being Thin, which is the idea that life will magically improve once you reach your “goal weight,” and it’s something that so many people buy into.
+This was my first real encounter with the Fantasy of Being Thin, which is the idea (that so many people buy into) that life will magically improve once you reach your “goal weight.”
 The fantasy intensified when I entered high school.
-Unlike my middle school, my high school was co-ed, and I developed crushes on lots of guys.
+Unlike my middle school, my high school was coed, and I developed crushes on lots of guys.
 I was constantly daydreaming about how wonderful my life would be once I was skinny—how all the boys I liked would love me, how all the girls I hated would be jealous of me, and how blissfully happy I would be.
-While I recall long stretches of time during those four years when I wasn’t obsessing about my body, I also know that somewhere along the way I managed to try everything from the Atkins Diet to the Master Cleanse.
+While I recall long stretches of time during those four years when I wasn’t obsessing about my body, somewhere along the way I managed to try the Atkins Diet, the Master Cleanse, and countless other weight-loss regimes.
 I’d inevitably give up after a few days or weeks and then berate myself for yet another failed attempt at thinness.
-I graduated high school weighing noticeably more than I did when I’d entered.
+I graduated high school weighing noticeably more than I had when I’d entered.

 I was convinced I’d keep dropping the pounds in college, but things didn’t go quite as planned.
-Like most freshman, my first year was filled with lots of Easy Mac, cheap beer, and midnight pizza runs.
-Obviously this didn’t result in continued weight loss, but surprisingly I actually didn’t gain much either.
-But at the tail end of that summer, right before school started again, I got sick.
+Like most people’s freshman years, mine was filled with lots of Easy Mac, cheap beer, and midnight pizza runs.
+I stopped losing weight and started gaining.
+Then, that summer, right before school started again, I got sick.
 I could barely get out of bed for a week.
-While at the doctor’s office, I picked up a pamphlet on HIV, and freaked out; as I scanned the list of symptoms of the disease’s onset, I realized I had every single one.
-I’m a total hypochondriac, and I was absolutely convinced I was HIV positive as the result of one or two unprotected sexual encounters.
+While at the doctor’s office, I picked up a pamphlet on HIV and scanned the list of symptoms of the disease’s onset.
+I realized I had every single one.
+I freaked out, was absolutely convinced I was HIV positive as the result of one or two unprotected sexual encounters.
 At the time, you had to wait three months after possible exposure to be sure the test results were accurate, and so began 12 weeks of torture.
-To make matters worse, the guy I was madly in love with broke up with me.
+To make matters worse, right around this time the guy I was madly in love with broke up with me.

 I didn’t talk to anyone about what I was going through.
-Instead, I fell into a deep depression and constantly bounced between crying hysterically and feeling numb.
-I contemplated suicide and barely made it to any classes.
+Instead, I fell into a deep depression and alternated between crying hysterically and feeling numb.
+I barely made it to any classes.
 My hair started to fall out in chunks from stress.
-And yes, I lost weight.
-I was absolutely terrified and miserable and thought I was dying, yet people were complimenting me and telling me how great I looked.
+I contemplated suicide.
+And, yes, I lost weight.
+I was absolutely terrified and miserable and thought I was dying, and meanwhile people were telling me how great I looked.
 I was closer to my goal weight than ever, but happiness couldn’t have seemed further away.

 One group, Fatshionista, called itself “a place to discuss the intersections of fat politics and fat fashion.”
 I’ll be honest—I had never heard of “fat politics,” nor did I have any interest in it.
 I joined simply because I loved fashion and the idea of sharing style tips with a community of other fat girls.
 I checked the site daily, scrolling through endless posts in which large women shared photos of their outfits.
-At first I found myself judging their bodies and their clothing choices: Why would she want the whole world to see her looking like that?
-I wondered of women in baggy T-shirts and matronly dresses.
+At first I found myself judging their bodies and their clothing choices: I’d look at women in baggy T-shirts and matronly dresses and wonder, Why would she want the whole world to see her looking like that?

-And then, gradually, something funny happened: without any conscious effort, I started to look at those women’s bodies differently.
+But over time, something funny happened: Without any conscious effort, I started see those women’s bodies differently.
 I no longer saw them as gross or unattractive.
-As I became more active in the community, I found myself browsing the more-political posts, which criticized our culture’s obsession with dieting and thinness.
-It got me thinking, and I decided to take a break from reading tabloids and mainstream lady mags that compared bodies or doled out advice for slimming down, and I focused instead on positive portrayals of bodies that looked more like mine.
+As I became more active in the community, I found myself browsing the more political posts, the ones criticizing our culture’s obsession with dieting and thinness.
+It got me thinking, and I decided to take a small step: I’d take a break from reading tabloids and mainstream lady mags that compared bodies or doled out advice for slimming down, and instead focus on positive portrayals of bodies that looked more like mine.
 Over time, fat bodies began to look not only normal, but beautiful, to me.
 And eventually, slowly, I fell in love with my own.

-After that, thanks to the advice of others in Fatshionista, I made a conscious decision to stop having conversations about other women’s looks, on the internet and in real life.
-I stopped participating in negative body-talk with friends—I’ll try to be supportive of their concerns about weight, but I’d rather not engage the topic.
-I haven’t been perfect, but I do my best, and that effort has made an unimaginable difference in how kind I am to myself.
+My next step was to make a conscious decision to stop having conversations about other women’s looks, on the internet and in real life.
+I stopped participating in negative body-talk with friends—I tried to be supportive of their concerns about weight, but I refused to engage with the topic.
+It’s amazing how when you exercise positivity and compassion toward others, it magically turns inward—this one effort made an unimaginable difference in how kind I am to myself.

-I gained the weight back, which was hardly a surprise, since I’d lost most of it by under-eating and getting sick.
+All the weight I had lost in the previous few years, I gained back—hardly a surprise, since I’d lost most of it by undereating and getting sick.
 This time, though, I didn’t beat myself up about it.
 I let go of my need to constantly monitor my caloric intake.
 I allowed myself to enjoy food again.
 I graduated from college at my heaviest weight, and I was more in love with my body than ever.
 I started a blog that encouraged other women to have fun with fashion regardless of their size, and that has since become my career!
 I now get emails from girls who say that scrolling through my photos has kept them from feeling ugly or worthless.